qibebt-bioinfo/meta-storms/README.md

 ### Single sample file and sample list

-A single sample is the OTUs and taxonomy information of a single microbiome sample profiled by [Parallel-META 3] (http://bioinfo.single-cell.cn/parallel-meta.html)or [QIIME] (http://qiime.org/)from the amplicon sequences (refer to [**Pre-computing**](#pre-computing) for details).
+A single sample is the OTUs and taxonomy information of a single microbiome sample profiled by [Parallel-META 3](http://bioinfo.single-cell.cn/parallel-meta.html)or [QIIME](http://qiime.org/)from the amplicon sequences (refer to [**Pre-computing**](#pre-computing) for details).
 It is a plain-text file, normally named as "*classification.txt*”.
 An example of the single sample is below:

 | **#Database_OTU** | **Count** |
 | ----------------- | --------- |